WofWca/minimize-webext-i18n-json/README.md

 ## Unsafe minimizations

 They're off by default.
 These currently include placeholder inlining and placeholder name shortening.
-As the name implies, they're not safe.
+As the name implies, they may transform a file incorrectly.
 See the functions' docstrings for more info.

 To enable these, pass `{ unsafe: true }` as the second argument: